The Condemned of Altona

 The Condemned of Altona (French: Les Séquestrés d'Altona) is a play written by Jean-Paul Sartre, known in Great Britain as Loser Wins.
 It was first produced in 1959 at the Théâtre de la Renaissance in Paris.
 It was one of the last plays Sartre wrote, followed only by his adaptation of Euripides' The Trojan Women.
-The title recalls his formulation "Man is condemned to be free."
+The English-language title recalls his formulation "Man is condemned to be free."
 It is the only one of Sartre's fictional works which deals directly with Nazism, and also serves as a critique of the then-ongoing Algerian War.
 The action takes place in Altona, a borough of the German city-state of Hamburg.

 Synopsis

 Sartre summarizes the plot in the program notes of the play: "A family of big German industrialists, the von Gerlachs, live near Hamburg in an ugly old mansion in the middle of a park.
 When the curtain rises, the father, who has only six months to live, calls together his daughter Leni, his younger son Werner, and Werner's wife Johanna, in order to inform them of his last wishes.
 Johanna guesses that, after the father's death, her husband will be sacrificed, as always, to Franz, the elder son.
 The latter, who has been officially reported dead, has locked himself up, since his return from the front, and refuses to see anyone except his younger sister Leni.
 In order to save Werner, Johanna determines to investigate the mystery of Franz's seclusion.
 In doing so, she unwittingly serves her father-in-law's ends.
 Old von Gerlach makes use of her in order to obtain the interview with Franz which the latter has refused him for thirteen years..."